ptitSeb/box64/docs/USAGE.md

 #### BOX64_ROLLING_LOG
 Show last few wrapped function call when a Signal is caught
  * 0: No last function call printed (Default.)
- * 1: Last few wrapped function call printed when a signal is printed.
+ * 1: Last 16 wrapped functions calls printed when a signal is printed.
+Incompatible with BOX64_LOG>1 (may need BOX64_SHOWSEGV=1 also)
+ * N: Last N wrapped functions calls printed when a signal is printed.
 Incompatible with BOX64_LOG>1 (may need BOX64_SHOWSEGV=1 also)

 #### BOX64_NOBANNER
 Disables Box64 printing its version and build